Oleksii-Tarasov/island_life_simulator/README.md

 - animals saturation decreases (if saturation falls below zero, animal dies of hunger).
 - animals move in a random direction.
 - herbivores eat grass.
 Carnivores can eat another animal at a certain chance.
-- if there are pairs/pairs of animals of the same species, they give offspring.
+- if there are pairs of animals of the same species, they give offspring.

 At the end of each day, the entire island is displayed on the screen - in each cell the icon indicates the animals that are there now and their number.
 And textual statistics - how many new animals were born in the world in a day.